MEI Travel Banner Ad

 Hotels Near the Miami Cruise Port

 When preparing for your cruise, you should consider planning a pre-cruise stay before the vacation.
-When cruising from the Miami Cruise Port, you will have a number of hotel options.
+When cruising from the Miami cruise port, you will have a number of hotel options.
 Even if you are flying into the Fort Lauderdale airport, we would recommend securing a hotel in Miami so you are closer to the cruise port in the morning.

 Guide to Miami Cruise Port